ShanMallinathan/ShanMallinathan/README.md

 ### Hi there I am Shanthinath Mallinathan (Shan)👋

-I am a masters student in robotics gearing up to redefine this industry
+I am a master's student in robotics gearing up to redefine this industry

-🔭 I’m currently working on a low computation machine vision approach for mobile manipulator
+🔭 I’m currently working on Autonomous manipulation of the mobile manipulator (MiR with UR16) using lightweight 3D object detection models

 🌱 I am currently learning Pytorch